Erra Fazira: Music career (1993–2007)

-In 1994, after the release of her first feature film "Sembilu", Fazira released her eponymous self-titled EP under Polygram Records.
+In 1994, after the release of her first feature film Sembilu, Fazira released her eponymous self-titled EP under Polygram Records.
 She later records two albums with the label before leaving Polygram to join Sony Music.
 Her first studio album is Aku dan Dia (1995) with its hits single "Yang Terindah Hanyalah Sementara", and followed by 2.5 Sayang in 1996 with "Pertemuan" released as single.

+In 1998, she went on to embark her first solo concert, Konsert Live Bersama Erra Fazira – Kini which took place at the Dewan Merdeka, Putra World Trade Centre (PWTC; now known as World Trade Centre Kuala Lumpur or WTCKL) and attended by 2,000 fans.

-Three years later, in 1999, Fazira's fourth album and the first with Sony Music, Kini was released.
+A year later, in 1999, Fazira's fourth album and the first with Sony Music, Kini was released.
 Her 2001 single, "Sandarkan" along with Siti Nurhaliza’s song, "Lakaran Kehidupan" (from Siti's seventh album, Safa) was chosen by TV3 as part of the network's 3D campaign.
 Music videos for both songs were filmed in 3D where TV3 viewers wearing 3D glasses while watching it.

 In 2002, her fifth album, Sampai Bertemu was released, followed by sixth album, Kini Kembali (2004).
 She is one of few Malaysian artists who contributed a special song titled "Suluhkan Sinar" ("Shine the Light").
 Produced by KRU and released in January 2005, the song was specially dedicated to the victims of the 2004 Indian Ocean earthquake and tsunami.
 In 2006, Fazira released her seventh and last studio album, Ya Atau Tidak.

+Fazira released a new single, "Menangkah Cinta" in 2019.
+It was her official recording release in 13 years since her last album, Ya Atau Tidak.